Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 Option No. 1: Payment plan

-This option allows you to come to an agreement with the IRS to pay your balance in full, or to participate in either a short-term plan (paying in 120 days or less) or a long-term plan (an installment agreement with the IRS for over 120 days).
-Tax payers will file a Form 9465 to request a monthly installment plan if they can’t pay the full amount shown on the tax return.
+This option allows you to come to a payment agreement with the IRS to pay your balance in full, or to participate in either a short-term plan (paying in 120 days or less) or a long-term plan (an installment agreement with the IRS for more than 120 days).
+Taxpayers will file a Form 9465 to request a monthly installment plan if they can’t pay the full amount shown on the tax return.

 Option No. 2: Offer-in-compromise